precice/community-training/fsi-workflow/01_solidMesh/tasks.md

 - Select the `FEM` icon from on the left.
 - In the `General` tab, switch from `Temporary directories` to `Use custom directory`.
 - Select a path where you know your user can write files (e.g., your `Desktop`).

+### Options unavailable

+In case you cannot select anything, and you get an error "Active Task Dialog found!", you might need to switch to the `Tasks` tab and click `OK` or `Cancel` to exit from the previous task.

+Several options only appear if you have selected an object they can be applied on, and every workbench comes with completely different buttons and options.